carr3327/euler/README.md

-These files are provided to show a minimal knowlege in python, ruby, and c
+These files are provided to show a baseline knowlege in python, ruby, and c